 Layer 5 – Cream

-The last layer is cream and more often than not, I know that whipped cream is used here so if that’s what you want to use then get whipping and then spoon the cream on to the top of your trifle.
+The last layer is cream and more often than not, I know that whipped cream is used here so if that’s what you want to use then get whipping and then spoon the cream onto the top of your trifle.

 I don’t use whipped cream though as my Nana used to use Birds Dream Topping which is something that brings back so many memories of visiting her.
-She used it on her trifles, to serve with jelly and even to just add a dollop to the plate when she made cakes so it’s something that I’ve always used too.
-I make up the Dream Topping and spoon it on to the top of the trifle as smoothly as I can before adding a few toasted almonds or sprinkles for decoration.
+She used it on her trifles, to serve with jelly and even to just add a dollop to the plate when she made cakes so it’s something that I’ve always used to.
+I make up the Dream Topping and spoon it onto the top of the trifle as smoothly as I can before adding a few toasted almonds or sprinkles for decoration.

 Perfect!